Borderline personality disorder* is a mental disorder that results in four groups of behavioral symptoms, also referred to as domains:

 The symptoms of borderline personality disorder usually first occur in the teenage years and early twenties.
 However, onset may occur in some adults after the age of thirty, and behavioral precursors are evident in some children.

 Borderline disorder often results in devastating effects for those who suffer from it, as well as for their families and friends.
 The behaviors associated with borderline personality disorder may be extremely disruptive to your life in many ways, and to your family as well, resulting in frequent arguments, fights, running away, absences from and poor performance at school and work, frequent job changes and divorces.
-The children of those with borderline personality disorder are especially affected.
+The children of a parent with borderline personality disorder are especially affected.

 Effective treatments are now available for people who suffer from borderline disorder.
 The main treatments utilized are medications in combination with borderline disorder-specific individual and group psychotherapies.
-It is now increasingly well recognized that structured family involvement in the treatment process substantially improves the results and shortens the length of intensive treatment.
+It is now increasingly well recognized that structured family involvement in the treatment process substantially improves the results and shortens the duration of intensive treatment.

 In spite of a considerable amount of sound research evidence to the contrary, there are a number of popular myths about borderline disorder.
 Unfortunately, these myths increase the stigma associated with the disorder and discourage people with it from seeking effective care.
 These myths are presented and discussed on this website.